 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Walnut Cove is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Walnut Cove is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Walnut Cove who work in office and administrative support (12.13%), personal care services (7.80%), and management occupations (6.76%).
+There are especially a lot of people living in Walnut Cove who work in office and administrative support (10.36%), management occupations (7.21%), and personal care services (7.06%).

-Walnut Cove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Walnut Cove does not have a public transit system used by locals to get to and from work.

-Walnut Cove is a very ethnically-diverse town.
+Walnut Cove is an extremely ethnically-diverse town.
 The people who call Walnut Cove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walnut Cove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walnut Cove include German, Scottish, Irish, and French .
+Important ancestries of people in Walnut Cove include German, Irish, French , and Scots-Irish.

 The most common language spoken in Walnut Cove is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.